hystericalstyle/hystericalstyle/README.md

 C / C++ / Assembly -> Developer
 -------------------------------

 I came to programming relatively recently, probably 4 years ago when I was 11 years old.
 From a very young age I was interested in the computer and everything related to it.
-I wrote my first program in Python, it was a simple calculator.
+I wrote my first program on Python, it was a simple calculator.
 Now I am a developer who is able to work solo on projects of varying complexity and complete assigned tasks.

 * 🌍  I'm based in Ukraine / Kharkiv